Sang-Nguyen-Phuoc/TalentHive/docs/coding-convention.md

 ### `pages/`

-- **Description:** Contains the different pages of the application as per Next.js conventions.
+- **Description:** Contains the different pages of the application.

 ### `public/`